vilda/le/README.md

 	--no-timestamps   no timestamps in agent reportings
 	--force           force given operation
 	--datahub         send logs to the specified data hub address the format is address:port with port being optional --suppress-ssl    do not use SSL with API server --yes	          always respond yes
-	--pull-server-side-config=
+	--pull-server-side-config=True use the server side config for following files.
-	                  Set whether to pull configuration data from from the API server.
+								 Any other value besides True means that the server configuration is ignored (beta)

 Configuration